ali449/Reversi-Game/README.md

 # Reversi-JavaFx

-This is an example of [Reversi](https://en.wikipedia.org/wiki/Reversi) game in [JavaFX](https://openjfx.io) that also has the ability to play with computer (Automatic mode in new game).
+This is an example of [Reversi](https://en.wikipedia.org/wiki/Reversi) game in [JavaFX](https://openjfx.io) that also has the ability to play with computer.

 # Screen Shot